MGGFLOW/php-auth-base/README.md

 ## Usage
 To use necessary cases:
-1. Implement appropriate interface from MGGFLOW\PhpAuth\Interfaces
+1. Implement appropriate interface from MGGFLOW\AuthBase\Interfaces
 2. Construct an instance of case with instance of implementation
 3. Use public methods